TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Conclusion

 Finally, as discussed in the beginning, so far we have not investigated the use of different LLMs.
 This, however, could be an effective way to produce more realistic simulation results.
-From our experiments, we know that the \texttt{GPT-4o-mini} and previous models from the \texttt{GPT-4} family are not particularly suitable to persona simulations, which is why we introduced an action correction mechanism.
+From our experiments, we know that the \texttt{GPT-5-mini} and other models of the \texttt{GPT-4/5} family are not always suitable for persona simulations, particularly when personas deviate from these models' biases (e.g., helpfulness, politeness), which is why we introduced an action correction mechanism.
 It is possible that other standard LLM models could help, though the fact that most of the main alternatives are also inherently designed for assistive AI makes this unlikely.
 More importantly, fine-tuning existing models to the persona simulation task could provide very significant gains at a relatively low cost, as suggested by Zhu \emph{et al.} \cite{zhu2024personality}.
-One way to produce the necessary data for this fine-tuning could be \TinyTroupe{} itself, by: simulating scenarios in which the action correction mechanism provides good improvements; manually manipulating specific points in any simulation (e.g., force the agent to \texttt{THINK} some correct but unusual thought via the \texttt{.think()} \techterm{TinyPerson} method); introducing branching simulation steering mechanisms (e.g., a modified \techterm{TinyStory}) in order to produce \emph{simulation trajectory trees} instead of mere linear trajectories; or even by using egregiously bad simulations as \emph{negative} training instances.
+One way to produce the necessary data for this fine-tuning could be \TinyTroupe{} itself, by: simulating scenarios in which the action correction works well; manually manipulating specific trajectory points (e.g., force the agent to \texttt{THINK} some convenient thought via the \texttt{.think()} \techterm{TinyPerson} method); introducing branching simulation steering mechanisms (e.g., a modified \techterm{TinyStory}) in order to produce \emph{simulation trajectory trees} instead of mere linear trajectories; or even by using egregiously bad simulations as \emph{negative} training instances.